DFG Research Training Group "TJ-Train" (GRK 2318/1)

 • Publications

 • Waldow A*, Beier LS* (*shared first authorship), Arndt J, Schallenberg S, Vollbrecht C, Bischoff P, Farrera-Sal M, Loch FN, Bojarski C, Schumann M, Winkler L, Kamphues C, Ehlen L°, Piontek J° (°shared last authorship) (2023) cCPE fusion proteins as molecular probes to detect claudins and tight junction dysregulation in gastrointestinal cell lines, tissue explants and patient-derived organoids.
-Pharmaceutics 15(7): 1980 (23 pages). doi: 10.3390/pharmaceutics15071980 (°IF 5.4)
+Pharmaceutics 15(7): 1980 (23 pages). doi: 10.3390/pharmaceutics15071980 (IF 4.9)

 • Beier LS*, Waldow A* (*shared first authorship), Khomeijani Farahani S, Mannweiler R, Vidal-Y-Sy S, Brandner JM, Piontek J°, Günzel D° (°shared last authorship) (2022) Claudin targeting as an effective tool for directed barrier modulation of the viable epidermis.
 Ann.
 NY Acad.
 Sci.
-1517(1): 251-265, doi: 10.1111/nyas.14879 (°IF 6.5)
+1517(1): 251-265, doi: 10.1111/nyas.14879 (IF 5.2)

 • Beier LS, Rossa J, Woodhouse S, Bergmann S, Kramer HB, Protze J, Eichner M, Piontek A, Vidal-y-Sy S, Brandner JM, Krause G, Zitzmann N, Piontek J (2019) Use of modified Clostridium perfringens enterotoxin fragments for claudin targeting in liver and skin cells.
 Int.
 J. Mol.
 Sci.
 20(19): 4774 (20 pages) [PubMed] [WebPage] [PDF] [Supplement PDF] (IF 4.6)